 The first step in getting rid of house mice is to stop feeding them.
 Mice are in your home because they enjoy the shelter and food it has to offer.
 So, in order to eliminate the food source, you will have to keep food in sealed containers and clean up your house.
 Get out the vacuum and suck up all the crumbs on the floor, in the couch, under the furniture, and anywhere else food may have been left.
 Pet food is another major source of mouse food.
 Try only feeding the pets what they will eat in a sitting.
 If they get a little hungry, maybe they will start going after the mice.

-The snap trap is one of the best reusable traps available to get rid of house mice.
+Snap Traps are economical and reuseable.
 It also almost always instantly kills the victim.
 A couple times I had to finish a mouse off—not fun but not hard.
 Set the traps in places where mice congregate and use some butter or peanut butter as mouse bait.
 Check the traps on a daily basis, or more frequently if you have a lot of mice.
-We would set the traps in the kitchen and watch TV in the other room.
 Whenever we heard a trap snap, we would go reset the trap.
 We would catch 5 or 6 mice before we even went to bed.
 Use as many traps as you think is necessary.
 If you are emptying them frequently, set out more.
+We’d recommend these traps by made2catch sold on Amazon, as they’re easy to empty without having to touch the corpsified mouse.

-Using mouse poison to get rid of house mice is effective but dangerous.
+Mouse poison may not be safe, but it is effective.
 Mouse poison is composed of blood thinner, and it will thin the blood of anything or anyone that eats it.
 If you have children or pets in your house, I would not recommend using poison.
 If you do elect to use poison, use covered bait containers to prevent others from eating it.
 The other problem with using poison is that it does not kill immediately, giving the mouse time to find a nice hiding spot to die.
 In time you will become aware of the location, or at least a vague idea, by the stench a rotting mouse corpse provides.
 Would have been a lot easier to catch it in a trap.

-House mice like to make nests in boxes, drawers, and attics.
+Clear out attics, boxes, drawers, cabinets where mice live.
 After getting rid of the mouse problem, you may still have to find the nests and/or rotting mouse corpses.
 If you do happen to find a nest, don some gloves and a mask, and throw the nest away.
 Mice also like to pee and poop around their nests, so you may have more cleaning to do.
 Use a weak mixture of bleach water (1 Tbsp bleach to 1 gallon water) to sanitize the area.
 If you want a more effective and less toxic cleaner, try using an enzymatic cleaner.
 It has bacteria, which eat up the odor-causing stuff.

 Natural House Mice Control

 Some domestic cats are great at catching mice.
 Not all cats have the instinct to kill mice; the ones that do are known as mousers.
 If you go the cat route, get a female cat.
-Females are better at hunting than males.
+Females are better at hunting.
+However, they may leave dead mice in conspicuous spots so that you notice their gifts.

 The live trap is not exactly a natural solution; at least not by itself.
 After you catch a mouse, you can’t let it go, as it will just come back in.
 For a natural solution, try drowning them in natural spring water.